To learn F# use one of the free online resources or books below.

 Site which allows interactive searches by an F# API.
 The F# API Search library document describes the search formats, which support the standard signature of F# with some extentions.
 Source code available on GitHub FSDN

-Very short tutorial/guide that shows the most important differences between C# and F#, which clear and concise examples.
+Very short tutorial/guide that shows the most important differences between C# and F#, with clear and concise examples.

 F# Courses - General